Issues

 Religious Freedom Abroad

-We must pray for Christians throughout the world who are restricted from fully practicing their faith.
+We must pray for Christians throughout the world who are restricted from fully practicing their faith and support federal aid programs that ensure faith-based groups are able to minister to people in need around the globe.

 Education 3